MACEval: A Multi-Agent Continual Evaluation Network for Large Models: Experiments

 {\textbf{3)} {\textit{\textbf{Scaling law vs. Technological advancement.}}}} Tab. \ref{LLM} and Fig. \ref{MLLM-visual} show a notable performance improvement in the evaluated capabilities when comparing larger models to smaller ones, as well as newer model generations to their predecessors, showing a relatively strong scaling law.
 Meanwhile, the latest Qwen3-8B benefited from its thinking mode, significantly surpassing the previous Qwen2.5-14B, and almost on par with Qwen2.5-72B in math and coding.

+{\textbf{4)} {\textit{\textbf{Performance utilization varies across models and tasks.}}}} As shown in Tab. \ref{LLM}, DeepSeek-R1 has the highest overall utility-capability ratio.
+While the Qwen2.5 series surpasses its next generation Qwen3-8B, indicating the possible instability resulting from the combination of the reasoning mode.
+Fig. \ref{radar} exhibits the discrepancies in performance utilization among tasks, where most models show low correlation between their performance utilization rate and absolute performance ranks, suggesting another optimization direction for large models.

-{\textbf{4)} {\textit{\textbf{Steep decline in low-level visual perception.}}}} In Fig. \ref{MLLM-visual}, we observe a sharp performance cliff in the low-level IQP tasks, which suggests potential Just Noticeable Difference (JND) points in the vision backbones of MLLMs.
-Besides, the InternVL series exhibits more unstable perceptual responses compared to the Qwens and other proprietary models.
+{\textbf{5)} {\textit{\textbf{Steep decline in low-level visual perception.}}}} In Fig. \ref{MLLM-visual}, we observe a sharp performance cliff in the low-level IQP tasks, which suggests potential Just Noticeable Difference (JND) points in the vision backbones of MLLMs.
+Besides, the InternVL series exhibits more sensitive perceptual responses compared to the Qwens and other models.